 - Institutes, Short Courses, and Workshops – both domestic and international – on relevant legal developments and issues

-- Online natural resources educational programming for lawyers and other resources professionals
+- On Demand online natural resources educational programming for lawyers and other resources professionals

 - The online Digital Library, which puts six decades of scholarship at your fingertips

-- Grants to promote scholarship, research, writing, teaching, and the study of mineral resources law and related fields
+- Grants primarily to professors to promote scholarship, research, writing, teaching, and the study of natural resources and energy law and related fields

 - Travel funding for law professors and practitioners to lecture and teach at other law schools

-- Scholarships for qualified law students at Foundation constituent law schools who demonstrate interest in pursuing careers in mineral resources law
+- Scholarships for qualified law students at Foundation constituent law schools who demonstrate interest in pursuing careers in natural resources, energy, and related legal fields

-Consider becoming a Member and joining our growing network of individuals, law firms, companies, government agencies, and organizations dedicated to supporting legal scholarship in the mineral and natural resources community.
+Become a Member and join our growing network of individuals, law firms, companies, government agencies, and other organizations dedicated to supporting legal education, scholarship, and collegiality in the natural resources and energy law community.

-The consensus among the founders was that the organization would be sponsored by universities, bar associations, and industry associations, and that it would not be politically oriented but rather would reflect the collaboration of sponsoring organizations dedicated to professional education.
-From the beginning, the Annual Institute had a family-friendly focus, and the Foundation was more than just a business organization.
+The consensus among the founders was that the organization would be sponsored by universities, bar associations, and industry associations, and that it would not be politically oriented.
+Instead it would reflect the collaboration of sponsoring organizations dedicated to professional education.
+From the beginning, the Annual Institute had a family-friendly focus, and The Foundation was more than just a business organization.

-Over the years, the scope of programming has expanded dramatically, covering environmental protection, water law, alternative and renewable energy, and other areas.
+Over the years, the scope of programming has expanded dramatically, covering renewable energy, environmental protection, water law, and other areas.
 Special Institutes, Short Courses, international programs, and online programs have been added.

 A publications program was created to meet the needs of the practicing mineral law bar and other resources professionals, with the flagship American Law of Mining, the Law of Federal Oil and Gas Leases, the Landman’s Legal Handbook, and model forms.
 Other publications continue to be added.

-All of the Foundation’s programs, publications, online resources, and other projects result from tremendous commitments of time and talent from its Annual Members.
-The voluntary efforts of the Foundation’s membership have built the organization into a global learning community of colleagues and friends, known worldwide for its expertise, objectivity, and practicality.
+All of The Foundation’s programs, publications, online resources, and other projects result from tremendous commitments of time and talent from its members.
+The voluntary efforts of The Foundation’s members have built the organization into a global learning community of colleagues and friends, known worldwide for its expertise, objectivity, and practicality.